OmarElgabry/Cubes/README.md

 | Fibonacci | Calculate the [fibonanci](https://en.wikipedia.org/wiki/Fibonacci_number) value of N. | ```Input:``` <br> 5 <br> ```Output:``` <br>  8 | O(2N ~ N) | —
 | Divide | Given a number, get f(n) where f(n) = f(n/2) + f(n/2), f(0) = f(1) = 1, and n <= 2^31. <br>_(i.e. If n = 7, then f(7) = f(3) + f(4))_| ```Input:``` 7 <br> ```Output:``` <br>  7 | — | [TRUCKL](http://www.spoj.com/problems/TRUCKL/)

+## Path Finding Algorithms<a name="path-finding"></a>
+Implementation of BFS, DFS(Recursive & Iterative), Dijkstra, Greedy, & Astart Algorithms.
+These algorithms are used to search the tree and finding the shortest paths from starting node to goal node in the tree.

+You can find the source code for these algorithms inside _src/Path Finding & Traversing Tree_ directory.

 ## Randoms<a name="randoms"></a>
 | Code Name		| Problem Statement | Test Case | Complexity | Related Problems |